cedadev/cis/doc/maintenance_and_development.rst

 Plugin development
 ==================

-Users can write their own "plugins" for providing extra functionality for reading and colocation.
-The main program will look at the environment variable ``CIS_PLUGIN_HOME`` for any classes that subclass the relevant top level class - as described for data products and colocation below.
+Users can write their own "plugins" for providing extra functionality for reading and collocation.
+The main program will look at the environment variable ``CIS_PLUGIN_HOME`` for any classes that subclass the relevant top level class - as described for data products and collocation below.

 The simplest way to set this environment variable is to add this to your ``.bashrc`` file::